Exchange Rate Regimes

 The currency board system is seen in Hong Kong, where US dollar reserves back the entire Hong Kong dollar monetary base.

-Similar to the gold standard, CBS links monetary base expansion and contraction to trade and capital flows, assuming flexible domestic prices and limited non-traded sectors.
+Similar to the gold standard, CBS links monetary base expansion and contraction to trade and capital flows, assuming flexible domestic prices and that the non-traded sectors of an economy are very few.

 3. Fixed Parity